andres2901/StarCrew/README.md

 The commands related to functional annotation and Transposable element identification require databases that are not distributed under this repositorie and need to be properly dowwnload:

 - interproscan related databases.
-- pfamA from hhblits.
+- pfamA for hhblits.
 - foldseek: ProstT5, PDB and alphaphold.
 - Mycomobilome.

 ## Installation

-Before installation, ensure you have **Anaconda3** and **git** installed and accessible in your system path, as they are required for the full tool installation.
-After cloning, execute the `build_StarClust.sh` script to properly install all necessary software dependencies and databases required by the tool's commands, as shown below:
+Before installation, ensure you have `Anaconda3` and `git` installed and accessible in your system path, as they are required for the full tool installation.
+After cloning, execute the `build_StarClust.sh` script to properly configure a conda environment, and install all necessary software dependencies and databases required by the tool's commands, as shown below:

 ```
 # clone the repository
 git clone https://github.com/andres2901/StarClust.git

+# Construct the environment and download require databases
 cd StarClust/
 bash build_StarClust.sh
 ```